-Harley-Davidson has teased new details about its eagerly awaited Pan America adventure bike, which is due for release towards the end of 2020.
+Harley-Davidson has teased new details about its eagerly awaited Pan America adventure bike, which is due for release in 2021.

-Harley displayed the bike for the first time at the EICMA motorcycle show in Milan, Italy, but didn’t reveal much information, with no word on details like the price, weight, or range.
+Harley displayed the bike for the first time at the 2019 EICMA motorcycle show in Milan, Italy, but didn’t reveal much information, with no word on details like the price, weight, or range.
 Originally set for a release in late-2020, it’s little surprise that the release date has been pushed back following the emergence of the COVID-19 pandemic.

 Big and brash

 Talking of styling, the bike remains almost identical to the photos of a prototype Pan America that were circulated last year.
 As you might expect from Harley’s first adventure bike, it’s big and brash.
 It features a rectangular headlight, angular fairing, and tall screen that give the impression the bike is ready to punch a hole through anything in its path.

 The bike on display in Milan no longer has indicators built into the handguards which is blessing for anyone planning to take the bike off road, or for those of us who may have dropped a heavily loaded adventure bike in a car park on the odd occasion.
 The bike also has a redesigned bash plate and seat that looks remarkably pillion friendly, as well as a full set of aluminium luggage.